rtruong4/QuizApp/README.md

 - python -m pytest test_app.py -v

-# Endpoints to try(Currently no front end is implemented).
+# Endpoints to try.
 You may use postman or any other api testing platform to test

 A postman collection and environment json file is available to import https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/